From LTL to COCOA without Detours: Translating LDL into COCOA

-\emph{Claim 1 \cite{10.1007/3-540-58027-1_27}:} For every two omega-regular languages $L_1$ and $L_2$: $L_1^\mathit{reg} \subseteq L_2^\mathit{reg} \Rightarrow L_1 \subseteq L_2$.
+\emph{Claim 1 \cite[Fact 1]{10.1007/3-540-58027-1_27}:} For every two omega-regular languages $L_1$ and $L_2$: $L_1^\mathit{up} \subseteq L_2^\mathit{up} \Rightarrow L_1 \subseteq L_2$.

-\emph{Claim 2:} Suppose for an ultimately-periodic word $w$ and an NFW $\mc F$ the following holds: for every $l \in \bbN$, there exists a run of length at least $l$ in $\mc F$ on some prefix of $w$.
+\emph{Claim 2:} Let $w$ be an ultimately-periodic word and let $\mc F$ be an \NFA.
+Suppose that, for every $l \in \bbN$, $\mc F$ has a run of length at least $l$ on some prefix of $w$.
 Then $w \in L(\mc F)$.

 Proof: Fix a word $w = uv^\omega$.
-We choose $l = |u| + |v|\cdot|Q^\mc F| + 1$, where $|Q^\mc F|$ is the number of states in $\mc F$.
-In the provided run $\rho$, some state will appear twice when reading the first letter of $v$ (by the pigeonhole principle).
-Let $j$ and $k$ be the moments of those two appearances.
-We construct a infinite run of $\mc F$ on $w$ by mimicking $\rho$ until the moment $j$ and then looping the transitions from $j$ till $k$.
+Choose $l = |u| + |v|\cdot|Q^\mc F| + 1$, where $|Q^\mc F|$ is the number of states in $\mc F$.
+Consider a run $\rho$ of $\mc F$ of length at least $l$ on some prefix of $w$.
+By the pigeonhole principle, on reading the first letter of $v$ some state repeats.
+Let $j<k$ be the moments of two occurences of that state.
+We construct an infinite run of $\mc F$ on $w$ by following $\rho$ up to the moment $j$ and then looping the transitions from $j$ till $k$.

-\emph{Claim 3:} Every word $w \in L(\mc G)\cap L(\mc F^{\ell-1})$ is accepted by $\mc F^\ell_N$.
+\emph{Claim 3:} Every word $w \in L(\Gl)\cap L(\mc F^{\ell-1})$ is accepted by $\mc F^\ell_N$.